SarahYaw/simpleFormToPDF/README.md

 # simpleFormToPDF
-import a csv of questions and answers into this program, andwer the questions, export a pdf of the filled out form
+import a csv of questions and answers into this program, answer the questions, export a pdf of the filled out form